apache/cordova-docs/docs/en/edge/guide/platforms/wp7/index.md

 # Windows Phone 7 Platform Guide

-This guide describes how to set up your development environment for Cordova and run a sample application.
-Note that Cordova used to be called PhoneGap, so some of the sites still use the old PhoneGap name.
+This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows Phone 7 devices.
+Apps also run on Windows Phone 8 devices using the same APIs, but version 7 lacks some of IE10's advanced features available on Windows Phone 8.
+Windows Phone 8 apps do _not_ run on Windows Phone 7 devices.

+See the following for more detailed platform-specific information that applies to both versions:

+* Upgrading Windows Phone
+* Windows Phone Plugins
+* Windows Phone Command-line Tools

+The command-line tools above refer to versions prior to Cordova 3.0.
+See The Cordova Command-line Interface for information about the current interface.

 ## 1. System Requirements